Meningococcal disease

 The product information for Bexsero states that this vaccine is for use in people aged ≥2 months.
 ATAGI recommends that this vaccine can be given to people aged ≥6 weeks.

-The product information for Bexsero states that adolescents and adults aged ≥11 years at start of vaccine course should receive 2 primary doses, with an interval not less than 1 month between doses.
+The product information for Bexsero states that adolescents and adults aged ≥11 years at the start of the vaccine course should receive 2 primary doses, with an interval not less than 1 month between doses.

 References